merenlab/merenlab.org/_posts/anvio/2020-07-12-interacdome.md

 {:.warning}
 This post is not version-controlled.
-The codebase is dynamic and will inevitably change, but this post will (probably) not, and is therefore nearly a snapshot of what once was (July 20th, 2020).
+The codebase is dynamic and will inevitably change, but this post will (probably) not, and is therefore merely a snapshot of what once was (July 20th, 2020).
 I include it in the hopes it provides conceptual clarity, and hope it is not taken too seriously.